Introduction

 Additionally, the interviews capture the opinions of stakeholders about the variety of risks that could impact the industry in the present and the future.
 The interviews most frequently identify (geo)political and institutional, biophysical and environmental, and finally economic and market risks as the risk types stakeholders are most concerned about.

 Concerning perceived exposure values, it is interesting to note how less frequently identified categories received a very high exposure score, and therefore are perceived as highly hazardous by stakeholders.
-Namely, the categories with the highest exposure values are lack of financial liquidity, extreme weather , Input cost increase or reduced availability, policy change and regulatory , lack of generational renewal, degradation and scarcity, food contamination, and waste, and environmental pollution and nuclear contamination.”
+Namely, the categories with the highest exposure values are lack of financial liquidity, extreme weather events, Input cost increase or reduced availability, policy change and regulatory requirements, lack of generational renewal, degradation and scarcity, food contamination, and waste, and environmental pollution and nuclear contamination.”

 The authors also asked the stakeholders to assign an origin (domestic, EU, or extra EU) and a temporal horizon to each risk category sub-group.
-Overall, the results show the effects of globalization and recent events such as COVID-19 and Russia’s invasion of Ukraine have an impact on the responses.
+Overall, the results show the effects of globalization and recent events such as and Russia’s invasion of Ukraine have an impact on the responses.

 To read the results of the analysis more in detail, check the full article here.